open-source-labs/Reactime/README.md

 ### 🔹 Gatsby

-Reactime offers fully support for Gatsby applications.
+Reactime offers full support for Gatsby applications.
 You would be able to identify unnecessary renders, duration of each rendering, travel-debugging features and visual representation of the tree components.

 ### 🔹 Next.js